-The Management Information Systems Department offers the following three graduate certificates: IT Project Management, Business Process Management, and Digital Organizations.
+The Management Information Systems Department offers the following four graduate certificates: IT Project Management, Business Process Management, Business Intelligence, and Digital Organizations (no students are currently being admitted to the Digital Organizations certificate).
 For more information, please refer to the "Graduate Certificates for All Colleges" section of this catalog, and view those listed under the College of Business and Management heading.